 The year-on-year increase in the University's sustainably sourced electricity reflects its continuing commitment towards achieving carbon neutrality by 2030.
-This year's increase primarily comes from our membership of Meridian's Certified Renewable Energy Scheme.
-Lincoln University previously reported this measure as Energy Sustainability - Renewables as a % of total energy consumed.
-The use of Energy Sustainability - Renewables as % of total campus energy requirement provides a more accurate representation of the measure.
+This year's increase primarily comes from its membership of Meridian's Certified Renewable Energy Scheme.
+Lincoln University previously reported this measure as Energy Sustainability - Renewables as a % of total energy consumed, the use of Energy Sustainability - Renewables as % of total campus energy requirement provides a more accurate representation of the measure www.lincoln.ac.nz 45